Last updated March 11, 2020

 33. Focus Groups and Surveys On-site

 I already mentioned participating in focus groups and surveys.
 Some focus groups and surveys can be done from home, but many require you to go to a location and complete a study.
 You are more likely to find these options if you live in or near a big city.
 You have to register on a research study group’s site, and preferably fill out a profile.
 Then they can send you studies that you might qualify for, and when they email you opportunities, apply for them quick because they fill up.
 I know several people that do this, and it’s quick cash!
-One market research company I’ve worked with is Focus Point Global.
-Another really great one is Survey Junkie.
-Get your name on their lists to start receiving emails now.
+One market research company I’ve worked with that does on-site research is Focus Point Global.
+A couple more I like are Toluna and Survey Junkie.
+Get your name on their lists to start receiving emails now or play around on their apps looking for available surveys.
 You can also read the article I wrote about Focus Point Global for more detailed information on how it works.

 34. Drive and Deliver Food with DoorDash, UberEats, GrubHub, or Favor